 - Consider picking up a Reykjavik City Card for free admission to several city attractions, thermal pools, transportation, and other discounts, too.

-For meals, I highly recommend splurging on dinner at Kaffi Vinyl (Hverfisgata 76), an entirely vegan restaurant and record shop in Reykjavik.
+For meals, I highly recommend splurging on dinner at Kaffi Vinyl (Hverfisgata 76), an entirely vegan restaurant and record shop in Reykjavik (UPDATE: this restaurant is no longer vegan).
 We also stopped at Reykjavik Chips () for perfectly seasoned fries and yummy dips.
 For more details on where to visit and dine in Reykjavik, check out our Reykjavik 1 Day Itinerary.
-You can also watch a video all about our day in Reykjavik.

 Day 3: Rental Car and Golden Circle